Pollock, Charles C. (Charles Cecil), b. 1902 d. 1988

 Painter, Muralist, Art teacher

-Biographical/Historical Note: Painter, mural painter and instructor; Michigan and Paris, France.
-First wife Elizabeth.
+Biographical/Historical Note: Painter, muralist, and educator Charles Pollock (1902-1988) lived and worked in East Lansing, Michigan, New York City, Detroit, and Paris, France and painted in a social realist style early in his career before transitioning to abstract works in the 1940s.
 Older brother of Jackson Pollock.
 Studied with Thomas Hart Benton, Art Students League.
 Art instructor, Michigan State University 1942-1967.

 How to Use this Collection